syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/selection.md

 {% elsif page.publishingplatform == "aspnet-mvc" %}

-In the HeatMap, the [enableMultiSelect](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMap.html#Syncfusion_EJ2_HeatMap_HeatMap_EnableMultiSelect) property is used to allow single cell selection.
-When you set the `enableMultiSelect` property to **false**, only one cell is selected.
-By default, `enableMultiSelect` property is set to **true**.
+In the HeatMap, the [EnableMultiSelect](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMap.html#Syncfusion_EJ2_HeatMap_HeatMap_EnableMultiSelect) property is used to allow single cell selection.
+When you set the `EnableMultiSelect` property to **false**, only one cell is selected.
+By default, `EnableMultiSelect` property is set to **true**.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}